 Likewise, Fang and colleagues from the Max Planck Institute have found many glucosinolates and lignans in rapeseed.
 But they discovered, that when processed into oil, also known as canola, most of the beneficial substances have been removed.
 Well, that's not entirely true.

-Rapeseed for human consumption remains controversial, but canola is rich in omega 3.
+Rapeseed for human consumption remains controversial, but canola is rich in omega 3; that's excellent obviously.

-So, rather get your antioxidants from your food.
-There's an embarrassing amount of research coming out that taking them from a bottle actually accelerates cancer.
-In the January 2014 edition of Scientist, Swedish researchers report that taking vitamin E, for example, actually increases the risk of lung carcinomas.
+So rather get your antioxidants from your food.
+There's an embarrassing amount of research coming out that taking them from a bottle actually accelerates tumours.
+In the January 2014 edition of Scientist, Swedish doctors report that taking vitamin E, for example, actually increases the risk of lung carcinomas.

-In your food, there are eight different forms of vitamin E. But in a bottle you usually get the processed variety only, alpha tocopherol.
-It has some excellent functions, but it also competes with the cancer preventing gamma isomer.
+In your food, there are eight different forms of vitamin E. But in a supplement you usually get the processed variety only, alpha tocopherol.
+It has some excellent functions, but it also competes with the cancer-preventing gamma isomer.

 Forget the chemistry, just don't take vitamin E from a bottle; eat whole grains and legumes.
 A few pole beans in the garden would be a good start this summer.

-Just as in the wheat grain, most of the phytonutrients are found in the kernel, so these nutrients in flaxseed are found in the hull.
-Actually I've never seen dehulled flaxseeds, but if you want flax hull lignans don't buy the flax oil at ten times the cost, don't buy flax hull ligns in a bottle at one hundred times the cost.
-Grind them yourself, it's so easy.
+Just as in the wheat grain, most of the phytonutrients are found in the germ and bran, so these nutrients in flaxseed are found in the hull.

-You want flaxseed oil with ligns?
-Then order one of the cheapo coffee grinders from Amazon at around twenty dollars and source out raw, whole flaxseed in your neighbourhood.
-They cost less than a doller per pound here in South Africa.
-A pound goes a long way, and it takes about ten seconds to whizz the seeds up so that you have the real McCoy; flax hull ligs also the richest vegetable source of omega 3.
+You want flax oil with the full Monty?
+Then order one of the cheap coffee grinders from Amazon at around $20 and source out raw, whole seeds in your neighbourhood.
+They cost less than a dollar per pound here in South Africa; that goes a long way, and it takes about ten seconds to whizz them up.

-Flax seed nutrition information tells you what else is in this wonderful seed, most of which goes to animal food, and especially the fibrous lignans.
+Flax seed nutrition information tells you what else is in this gem, most of which goes to animal food; and especially the fibrous lignans.